StephaneDci/docker_code/glpi/README.md

         - CORE:          if not K8S provision with CoreOS / fleet
         - CONTAINER:	 Add a user in Dockerfile to replace root user
         - SECU:          Find technical way for confidential information (ie proxy credentials)
-        - OS:            Migrate from UBUNTU to ALPINE image to have the smallest image
         - OS:            Try to build confd with multistage boot to have smallest image possible
         - OS:            Integrate build of OS image in docker-compose file if possible
         - CONSUL:        Use Service Discovery of Consul and DNS (usage to define ;-))